max-allen/algorithms_workbook/graphs/README.md

 Graphs are commonly used to model relationships between unordered entities:

 - **Social Media**: Each Facebook user can be represented as vertex, with edges between users indicating a Facebook friendship.

-- **Travel**: A flight from Location A to Location B can be represented with a weighted graph, where the locations are vertices and edges indicate a valid flight with edge values specifying distance.
+- **Air Travel**: A flight from Location A to Location B can be represented with a weighted graph, where the locations are vertices and edges indicate a valid flight with edge values specifying distance.

 ## Representations